Member Grants

 Eligibility Criteria

-Be a jewelry, metals, or materially-adjacent artist working at any career stage
+Rooted in or meaningfully connected to your practice in jewelry, metals, or related disciplines working at any career stage

 Applicants must not: